 The rough texture of a cat’s tongue is caused by the hundreds of tiny barbs (called papillae) that cover it from front to back.
-The barbs are covered in keratin (the same material that cat claws and human fingernails are made of) for strength and durability, and are oriented such that they point backwards towards the throat.
+The barbs are covered in keratin (the same material that cat claws and human fingernails are made of) for strength and durability and are oriented such that they point backward, towards the throat.
 Longer barbs are found in the center of the tongue and shorter ones line the sides.

 Papillae are believed to have evolved to help cats strip flesh from their prey.
-They latch on like Velcro and guide the food towards the throat thanks to their backwards orientation.
+They latch on like Velcro and guide the food towards the throat thanks to their backward orientation.
 This optimizes the otherwise exhausting process of eating freshly-caught prey, allowing the cat to conserve more time and energy than it would with a smoother tongue.

 Cats love to look their best, which means keeping their fur smooth and free of dirt.
 The papillae are vital for this – they function like bristles on a hairbrush, separating and detangling strands and layers of fur.
 As they’re dragged through the fur, they also pick up pieces of debris.

 Without these barbs, cats would have a difficult time cleaning underneath their outer layers of fur.
 The amount of time they spend grooming may seem like a lot, but it would be even greater were it not for the papillae on their tongues

 Mother Knows Best: How Cats Learn to Lick